-Film review of the American version of Stieg Larrson’s thriller, directed by David Fincher and starring Daniel Craig.
+Film review by Jason Day of the American version of Stieg Larrson’s thriller, directed by David Fincher and starring Daniel Craig.

 Director: David Fincher.
 Columbia/MGM/Scott Rudin Productions/Yellow Bird Films/Film Rites/Ground Control.
 (18)

 Producers: Cean Chaffin, Scott Rudin, Soren Staermose, Ole Sondberg.